-This page is an overview of all the major features of DocFetcher Pro, intended for those who are not familiar with DocFetcher.
-If you are, you may find the Going Pro page and its subpages more helpful.
+This page is an overview of all the major features of DocFetcher Pro and DocFetcher Server, intended for those who are not familiar with DocFetcher.
+If you are, you may find the Feature Comparison page and its subpages more helpful.

-In the following, the features highlighted in blue are exclusive to DocFetcher Pro, all others can be found in both DocFetcher and DocFetcher Pro.
-Note that this page does not properly reflect how DocFetcher Pro is “better” than DocFetcher, as the former contains many detail improvements that are not listed here.
+Note that this page does not properly reflect how DocFetcher Pro or DocFetcher Server are “better” than DocFetcher, as the former two contain many detail improvements not listed here.

 The User Interface